LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html

 # Questions
-If you have any question regarding to the theory and code, or want to get a C++ version, feel free to contact
+If you have any question regarding to the theory and code, feel free to contact

 Liming Shi, Aalborg university, Email: ls@create.aau.dk